Non-FIFA international football

 Non-FIFA international football is the segment of international football that is not overseen by FIFA.
 FIFA is the international governing body of association football, overseeing football globally and with running international representative matches.
-However, some international football takes place outside its purview.
+However, some international football takes place outside its authority.
 This often consists of matches involving sub-national entities such as islands, colonies, or autonomous regions.
 Representative matches also occur involving states with limited international recognition who are unable to qualify for FIFA membership.
 There are also a limited number of states whose representative teams are not affiliated to FIFA.
 Historically, a number of competitions occurred outside FIFA's auspices.
 Member associations are national associations, usually affiliated to continental confederations which are subordinate to FIFA.

 National teams

 Broadly speaking, non-FIFA national teams can be categorised as one of the following:

 States

-Teams representing eight small sovereign states - the Federated States of Micronesia, Kiribati, Monaco, Nauru, Palau, Tuvalu, Marshall Islands, and the Vatican City - have played international football but are not affiliated to FIFA.
-Two of those states - Kiribati and Tuvalu - are Associate Members of Oceania Football Confederation, but not its parent organisation.
+Teams representing eight small sovereign states – the Federated States of Micronesia, Kiribati, Monaco, Nauru, Palau, Tuvalu, Marshall Islands, and the Vatican City – have played international football but are not affiliated to FIFA.
+Two of those states – Kiribati and Tuvalu – are Associate Members of Oceania Football Confederation, but not its parent organisation.

 The United Kingdom is represented in FIFA through its four constituent countries (England, Wales, Scotland, and Northern Ireland).
 During the 1940s and 1950s, a United Kingdom national football team was assembled on a few occasions to play friendly matches: these are not considered full internationals by FIFA.